mzccc1999/LKHAT/README.md

 # LKHAT
-Hybrid Attention Transformer with Re-parameterized Large Kernel Convolution for Image Super-Resolution
+## Hybrid Attention Transformer with Re-parameterized Large Kernel Convolution for Image Super-Resolution

+## The codes are based on HAT https://github.com/XPixelGroup/HAT/tree/main

 ## Environment
 - [PyTorch >= 1.7](https://pytorch.org/) **(Recommend **NOT** using torch 1.8!!!
 It would cause abnormal performance.)**